 National Transportation Leadership Institute

 The AASHTO National Transportation Leadership Institute, in partnership with Executive Education at the Indiana University School of Public and Environmental Affairs, is designed to enhance leadership skills of all transportation professionals.
-The 2018 program will take place June 10-22 in Indianapolis, Indiana.
-Applications must be received by April 4 – apply today!
+The 2019 program details will be announced soon.

 Subject matter ranges from fundamentals to advanced and sophisticated concepts.
 The Institute places special emphasis on contemporary concepts, processes and strategies.
 The institute is designed to supplement engineering expertise with leadership and management techniques oriented to highway and transportation department operations.